Realistic Unsupervised CLIP Fine-tuning with Universal Entropy Optimization: Experiments

-\textbf{Protocols \& Evaluations.} U$^2$-FT assesses both the ID generalization performance of interested classes from a predefined list and the OOD detection capability towards samples from OOD classes, as described in Section \ref{sec:problem}.
-Thus, we split the label space of the downstream task into two folds: interested classes and outlier classes.
-It is worth noting that the test set is kept unchanged across all four different category shift scenarios.
-To evaluate the performance of UEO under different category shifts, we determine the label space of the training unlabeled data based on the specific shift and select all the data from these classes.
-The detailed data splits for each dataset and specific shift can be found in the appendix.
-Concerning the generalization performance of classes in the predefined list, we use the \textbf{per-class accuracy} metric.
-On the other hand, to evaluate outlier detection ability, we use the MCM score \citep{ming2022delving} as confidence for all the samples and measure the AUC score.
+\textbf{Protocols \& Evaluations.} U$^2$-FT assesses both the generalization performance of known classes and the OOD detection capability towards samples from OOD classes, as described in Section \ref{sec:problem}.
+For each category shift, we determine the label space of the training unlabeled data based on the specific shift and select all the data from these classes.
+The detailed data splits about known classes and unknown classes can be found in Appendix~\ref{app:split}.
+It is worth noting that the test set is kept unchanged across different category shift scenarios.
+We use the per-class accuracy metric as ACC for the generalization performance and measure the AUC score for OOD detection (maximum softmax probability as the confidence).
+Moreover, we denote the harmonic mean of ACC and AUC as HAA, \ie, $\text{HAA} = \frac{2\times \text{ACC} \times \text{AUC}}{\text{ACC} + \text{AUC}}$.
+HAA provides a high score only if the approach performs well in both generalization and OOD detection.

 \textbf{Baseline methods.} We conduct a comparative analysis of UEO against several unsupervised fine-tuning methods, including UPL \citep{huang2022unsupervised} and POUF \citep{tanwisuth2023pouf}, as well as the robust zero-shot inference baseline, CLIP \citep{radford2021learning}.
 Besides, we present the results of one modified domain adaptation method, DANCE \citep{saenko2010adapting}, and two model adaptation methods (\ie, Entropy Minimization (EntMin) \citep{wang2021tent} and Mutual Information Maximization (InfoMax) \citep{liang2020we}).
 In DANCE, the source loss is omitted, and we set the trade-off before two target losses as 0.1.
-Furthermore, we introduce an oracle method, labeled as UEO(O), wherein the weight $w(x)$ in Eq.~(\ref{eq:went2}) is equal to 1 if it belongs to one of the classes in the predefined list and 0 otherwise.